daidokoro/qaz/README.md

 ![Alt text](demo/quick_build.gif?raw=true "Quick Build Demo")

-The above however, only works when you are using Qaze in the root of your project directory.
-Alternatively, Qaze offers a few ways fetching both configuration and template files.
+The above however, only works when you are using Qaz in the root of your project directory.
+Alternatively, Qaz offers a few ways fetching both configuration and template files.

 Configuration can be retreived from both Http Get requests & S3.

 ```
-$ qaze deploy -c s3://mybucket/super_config.yml -t vpc::http://someurl/vpc_dev.yml
+$ qaz deploy -c s3://mybucket/super_config.yml -t vpc::http://someurl/vpc_dev.yml
 ```

 The stack name must be specified using the syntax above.
-This tells Qaze what values to associate with this stack.
+This tells Qaz what values to associate with this stack.

 ```
-$ qaze deploy -c http://mybucket/super_config.yml -t vpc::s3://mybucket/vpc_dev.yml -t subnets::s3://mybucket/subnets.yml
+$ qaz deploy -c http://mybucket/super_config.yml -t vpc::s3://mybucket/vpc_dev.yml -t subnets::s3://mybucket/subnets.yml
 ```

-You can pass as many `-t` flags as you have stacks, Qaze will deploy all in the correct order and manage the dependency chains as long as the `depends_on` keyword is utilised.
+You can pass as many `-t` flags as you have stacks, Qaz will deploy all in the correct order and manage the dependency chains as long as the `depends_on` keyword is utilised.

 Note that the syntax for specifying stack names with URLs `stackname::url`.
 The deploy command does not require the stack name syntax when using local files, however the `update` command uses this syntax on *all* `-t --template` arguments.
 For example:

 ```
-$ qaze deploy -c path/to/config -t path/to/template
+$ qaz deploy -c path/to/config -t path/to/template
-$ qaze update -c path/to/config -t vpc::path/to/template
+$ qaz update -c path/to/config -t vpc::path/to/template
 ```

 Deploy also takes wildcards for local templates.
 For example:

 ```
-$ qaze deploy -c path/to/config.yml -t "path/*"
+$ qaz deploy -c path/to/config.yml -t "path/*"
 ```
 Quotes are required when using wildcards.